-CEPR creates Uniform Extracts of the U.S. Census American Community Survey (ACS).
+CEPR creates consistent partial extracts of the U.S. Census American Community Survey (ACS) for in-house use.
 Download the data

 , or underlying programs

 About the ACS

 The ACS is an ongoing statistical survey by the U.S. Census Bureau.
 In 1995, the Census began changing the means of obtaining the demographic, housing, social, and economic information previously only contained in the long form decennial census to the ACS.
 The ACS sends surveys to approximately 3 million housing units and group quarters in the U.S. annually.
 Data are primarily collected by mail, with Census telephone and personal visit follow-up.
 The survey generates data to help determine state and federal fund distribution by collecting information on: age, sex, race, relationships, health insurance, disabilities, education, etc.

 To use CEPR’s ACS Uniform Extracts, you should first do a few of things.
 Take a look at the documentation

 to get a sense of what variables we include and how the ACS compares to other data sources.
 Then, take a look at the programs

 to learn how we construct our ACS Uniform Extracts and how to most efficiently make use of them.
 Finally, take a look at our page of publications

 to see what is possible with the ACS and what others have done.
 Please feel free to contact us at ceprdata [at] cepr [dot] net if you have questions or comments.

 More details about common ACS issues can be found on our ACS Documentation page